elpsychicmustache/TimeZoner/README.md

 There are a couple of ways to run this program.

 ### Running as a CLI one-liner
-Let us assume you want to know the times for users if your time is 9:00 MST.
+Let us assume you want to know the times for users if your time is 9:00 AM MT.
-1. Run `python src/time_zoner.py -t "9:00"` from the project's root directory.
+1. Run `python src/time_zoner.py -t "9:00 AM"` or `python src/time_zoner.py -t "9:00" from the project's root directory.
+    - Note: this program can use 12 or 24-hour time.
+However, conversions will only be displayed in 24-hour time.
 2. Observe that the program spits out different zones based on the time frame you entered.

+You can also use your current time with the `-n` flag:
+1. Run 'python src/time_zoner.py -n`, which creates time conversions based on the user's current time.

 ### Running with no arguments
 The program lets you run the program without any arguments.